 46—I Have Seen the Afflictions of My People (Exodus 3-4) Tells of the burning bush and Moses’ call to deliver Israel from Egyptian bondage.

 47—This is My Work and My Glory (Moses 1) Tells of Moses’ visions of God’s creations, of his encounter with Satan, and the explanation he is given of the work and glory of God.

 48—Let My People Go (Exodus 4-6) Tells of Moses’ return to Egypt, his request to Pharaoh for Israel to go into the wilderness to worship, and Pharaoh’s rejection.

-49—The Plagues of God (Exodus 7-11) An account of all the plagues and of Pharaoh’s hard heart.
+49—The Plagues of God (Exodus 7-11) An account of all the plagues that were visited upon Egypt because of Pharaoh’s hard heart.

 50—The Last Plague and the Passover (Exodus 11-12) Tells of the deaths of all the firstborn of Egypt while Israel is spared—Pharaoh finally agrees to Israel’s departure.